TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 Dara site is one of the most interesting discoveries of the latest excavations near Mardin.
 It’s located on the way to Nusaybin near the Syrian border.

 Hasankeyf.
 Ruins of the ancient 12th-century capital of the Artutids.
 21 kilometers south of Mardin, with the 13th century Ulu Mosque with its fine mihrab relief and beautifully decorated portal.
-Hasankeyf will be completely flooded when the nearby dam will be completed, a part of the GAP Project.
+Hasankeyf will be completely flooded when the nearby dam is completed, a part of the GAP Project.

-Deyr’ul Zafaran Monastery is a Syriac monastery 9 kilometers to the east of Mardin, built in the 9th century and was used until 1932.
+Deyr’ul Zafaran Monastery is a Syriac monastery 9 kilometres to the east of Mardin, built in the 9th century and was used until 1932.
 One of the biggest of many monasteries in the region, Deyr’ul Zafaran has 52 Syriac Patriarchs buried here.
 The secret section for worshipping called “mahzen” is the oldest part of the monastery.
 The monastery was enlarged with additional sections built later.
-Around the structures which form a trinity with Deyr’ul Zafaran, Church of Virgin Mary and Mar Yakup Monastery, there are three fortresses built for protecting the trinity.
+Around the structures which form a trinity with Deyr’ul Zafaran, the Church of Virgin Mary and Mar Yakup Monastery, there are three fortresses built to protect the trinity.

 DIYARBAKIR